ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 <!-- This list of languages is also found below.
 Remember to update both. -->
 {{< /admonition >}}

 If you're not a native speaker but consider yourself fluent enough, you may also request to join.
+Keep in mind taking some language classes does not make you fluent.
+If you wouldn't change your smartphone's system language to it, you're not fluent enough!

 We only support languages that Scratch itself supports.
 We also fully support RTL languages, such as Arabic and Hebrew.

 ## Content available for translation